Skip to main content

 -H "Authorization: Bearer $BEARER"

 This creates a batch and returns its ID.
-The batch is automatically associated with the specified monitoring period.

-Listing Batch Items for Evidence Request
+Listing Batches for Evidence Request

 Get batch items for evidence request.